PYastreboff/PYastreboff/README.md

 🌐 I run my own small business building custom websites for individuals, startups, and anyone with a vision.
 Whether it's a landing page, a full-stack app, or a sleek portfolio — I build it with care, precision, and purpose.

-I’m passionate about all things programming — especially Python — and I love combining clean code with great design to make ideas come alive online.

----

 - 🔭 I’m currently working on custom websites for clients and automating parts of my freelance workflow
-- 🌱 I’m currently learning more advanced backend architecture with Google Firebase and diving deeper into frontend animations
+- 🌱 I’m currently learning more backend architecture with Firebase and diving deeper into frontend animations
 - 👯 I’m looking to collaborate on creative web projects, personal sites, and tools for freelancers
 - 🤔 I’m looking for help with scaling my solo dev business — tools, systems, and tips welcome!
 - 💬 Ask me about Python, building websites, freelancing, or finding clients as a developer